 Installing the LINDO API software is relatively straightforward.
-To run LINDO API, we recommend a computer running Linux, Solaris, or a 32-bit or 64-bit version of Windows.
-In general, you will need at least 32Mb of RAM and 20Mb of free disk space.
+To run LINDO API, we recommend a computer running 64-bit of Linux or OSX, or a 32-bit or 64-bit version of Windows.
+In general, you will need at least 32Mb of RAM and 50Mb of free disk space.
 A faster processor and additional memory may allow LINDO API to solve tougher problems and/or improve performance.
 It should be noted that these are minimums.
 Solving big models may require more resources.